Treatment Case Studies

 September 27, 2024

-Back pain is a condition that anyone can experience in their lifetime.
-The causes of back pain vary, and include disc herniation and spinal canal stenosis.
+Back pain is a condition that everyone experiences at some point in their lives.
+The causes of back pain are various, and include disc herniation and spinal stenosis.

-In this article, we will look at spinal canal stenosis using the example of an athlete who suffered from it.
+In this article, we will explain spinal canal stenosis by using the example of an athlete who suffered from this condition.

 Kana Oyama, a volleyball player who suffered from spinal stenosis in the past